 What is Different About E-TTL II?

 With E-TTL II, the control over exposure was moved to the firmware inside the camera body.
-This allows for additional calculations to be done and provides a way to get updates.
+This allows for additional calculations to be done and removes the need to provide firmware updates to an external flash.

 E-TTL II was first released with the Canon EOS-1D Mark II in 2004.
 Improvements include taking into account lens-to-subject distance, does not weight metering to where the focus point is, and better deals with areas that could cause hotspots.